-Ambassador William “Bill” Roebuck is currently the Deputy Special Envoy to the Global Coalition to Defeat ISIS.
-Prior to his appointment, Ambassador Roebuck served as a Senior Advisor to Special Presidential Envoy Brett McGurk and Ambassador James Jeffrey from January 2018 until February 2019.
+Ambassador William “Bill” Roebuck is currently the Deputy Special Envoy to the Global Coalition to Defeat ISIS, and a Senior Advisor to the Special Representative for Syria Engagement Ambassador James Jeffrey.
+Prior to his appointment, Ambassador Roebuck served as a Senior Advisor to Special Presidential Envoy Brett McGurk from January to December, 2018.

 William Roebuck was nominated in June 2014 to be Ambassador to the Kingdom of Bahrain and the Senate confirmed his appointment in November.
 He arrived in Bahrain on January 8, 2015.